At what point do you deliver value?

 Deliver Value First

-Your success in blogging and social media will be determined by the frequency in which you deliver value that compels your social community to take action.
+Your success in blogging and social media will be determined by the frequency in which you deliver value that compels your audience to take action.

-(I discuss Success in more detail in My Awesome Newsletter).
+(I discuss content marketing success in more detail in My Awesome Newsletter).

 Let’s break that last statement down so it’s a little easier to digest:

-First, let’s talk about value and what it means to your social media community.
+First, let’s talk about value and what it means to your audience.

 - You philanthropic endeavors,